 Note that the cafe is full on weekends, hence do call one or two days beforehand to make reservations for your weekend dining and fun at Riders Cafe.

-Vineyard at Hortpark has a more sophisticated and serious setting that seems suitable for business meetings or in-depth discussions amongst adults.
-Yet, with the arrival of the weekend, the place is transformed into a kiddie utopia.
+Vineyard at Hortpark has a more sophisticated and serious setting that seems suitable for business meetings or in-depth discussions among adults.
+Yet, with the arrival of the weekend, the place is transformed into a kid-friendly utopia.

 [email protected] offers a hideout for the appreciation of live music in the good company of other talented arts cluster.
 The restaurant holds a ‘Saturday Social BBQ’ every Saturday of the month, when music-loving parents can sip their beers while their kids are kept occupied by the play area with station games and two bouncy castles.